 An employee must pay back a loan in five years, unless he or she uses the loan to buy a home (a principal residence).
-In that case, the company will extend the loan based on its own discretion.
+In that case, the company may extend the loan based on its own discretion.
 401(k) loans are not subject to taxes or penalties (unless the employee defaults or the loan otherwise violates the loan rules), but an employee does have to pay interest on the loan.
 The plan administrator decides what the interest will be, which is usually based on the current prime rate of interest.
 Unlike many other types of loans, the employee pays the interest to his or her plan account—not to a bank or other lender.

 Depending on the plan’s policy, the employee may be required to pay back the loan right away or pay the remaining amount to an IRA or another plan as a rollover within 60 days.